bjornekelund/radioday/README.md

 # radioday
-A small utility returning the radio propagation state ("day", "night", "gray") for any location, date, and time.
+A small utility returning the state of daylight ("day", "night", "gray") for any location, date, and time.

 Intended use: